bopagec/sega-games-transaction-service/README.md

     	"productId": 10
        }

-* /transactions/all - GET - to view all transactions
+* /transactions/all - GET - to view all transactions (ie: http://localhost:9090/transactions/all)
 * /transactions/{transactionId} - GET - to view transaction by transaction id
 * /transactions/user/{userId} - GET - to view transactions by user id
 * /transactions/product/{productId} - GET to view transactions by product id

 ## Test
+* this has been pushed into docker-hub.
+If you have docker install you can run by proving the command below docker run -p 9090:8080 bopagec/docker-sega-game-transaction-api
 * postman json file included in the root directory "SEGA.postman_collection.json" to test on postman
 * h2 console enabled on http://localhost:8080/h2-console/login.jsp with default credentials (username: sa, password:<blank>)